rabio10/Casablanca-Housing-Prices/README.md

 # Preprocessing
 after preprocessing the data scrapped from Mubawab website, here's a snippet of the .xlsx file obtained :
+( you can see more about scraping in a separate repo here [Web-Scraping-Mubawab.ma](https://github.com/rabio10/Web-Scraping-Mubawab.ma)

 ## This is the features (X)